-Review of activities 2020
+Review of activities 2022

-- In the calendar year 2020 the journal Annals of Botany appeared for the 134th year in unbroken succession.
-Seven issues within Volume 125 and seven within Volume 126 were published.
-The total number of edited pages in 2020 was 2,372 (2,508 in 2019).
+- In the calendar year 2022 the journal Annals of Botany appeared for the 136th year in unbroken succession.
+Seven issues within Volume 129 and seven within Volume 130 were published.
+The total number of edited pages in 2022 was 1,967 (1,912 in 2021).

-- The total number of pages published was 12% below target (10% below target in 2019).
-The practice of including a different full colour illustration on the outside cover each month was continued, together with a full colour ContentSnapshot preview of every article.
+- As usual, original research articles comprised the bulk of the journal, with 119 being published in 2022 (128 in 2021).
+The total number of pages published was 27% below the available maximum (17% below in 2021).
+The practice of including a different full colour illustration on the outside cover each month was continued, together with a full colour Content Snapshot preview of every article.
 The publication of the journal remained in the hands of Oxford University Press.

 - The weblog BotanyOne continued to grow in variety and prestige.
 The electronic newsletter, The Week in Botany continues to be sent out weekly to plant scientists on a free subscription basis.
-The Company’s own web presence (on the present site) has been maintained and continues to develop further.